aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's a high-end one*
 - Project managers should lead projects in isolation in order to truly serve the needs of the organization.
     - *<strong>wrong reason</strong>: the project can't be run in isolation*
+- Systems analysis addresses the business, technological, and organizational issues associated with creating, maintaining, and modifying a system.
+    - *<strong>wrong reason</strong>: it's system management which does it*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>